-ININ Group approached its sustainability efforts with clearly defined responsibilities.
+Group ININ approached sustainability efforts with clearly defined responsibilities.
 The Chief Sustainability Officer plays a central role in the company's management.
-The CEO's overarching responsibility for sustainability initiatives underscores the relevance of sustainability at the highest executive level.
-The board of subsidiaries is responsible for ensuring that subsidiaries implement measures according to the group policy.
+The CEO's overarching responsibility sustainability initiatives underscores the relevance sustainability at the highest executive level.
+The board of subsidiaries is responsible for ensuring subsidiaries implement measures according to the group policy.